n8n-io/n8n-docs/docs/integrations/builtin/credentials/airtable.md

 7. Click on **Generate client secret** and paste the secret into the **Client Secret** parameter in the n8n Airtable credentials dialog.
 8. Select the following scopes: *data.records:read*, *data.records:write*, *schema.bases:read* and click on **Save changes** at the bottom.
 9. In the n8n Airtable credentials dialog click on **Connect my account**.
-10. Follow the instruction in the dialog and select the the base you want to work on (or to all the bases).
+10. Follow the instruction in the dialog and select the base you want to work on (or to all the bases).
 11. Click ok **Grant access** in the dialog to complete the connection.